-In 2020, we’ll see new digital marketing trends alongside some older, ongoing trends that are still effective.
+In 2023, we’ll see new digital marketing trends alongside some older, ongoing trends that are still effective.
 If you’re out-of-date with your digital marketing trends, you’re limiting your brand in both reach and repetition.
 You may be blissfully unaware of new marketing trends, but your target customers and your competitors are not.
 And since the digital marketing scene is constantly changing, you definitely have to make your business stand out of the crowd.
-Here's a summary of the top 6 digital marketing trends we will see explode in 2020.
+Here’s a summary of the top 6 digital marketing trends in 2023 we will see explode.

 As number of Facebook, Instagram and Pinterest users are growing and buying impulses are triggered through feeds and stories, businesses are realizing the impact social can have on their ecommerce sales with measurable numbers and increased traffic.
 According to Instagram, the number of active worldwide users is 1 billion and 90% of them are following shopping brands.
 “Social commerce” refers to buying products directly through social media posts or ads while you don’t need to leave the site or app.
 Since Instagram Checkout launched in March 2019, shoppable social media posts are rapidly getting more and more attention.
 Why?
 Because they just make sense!

 At least 54% of people on social media use it to research product purchases.
 The goal is to create fewer steps for your shoppers, not more, so selling directly on social media reduces the chances of sales abandonment.
 You don’t even need to be an ecommerce brand.
 As long as you sell products, no matter how few pieces they are, you can see bigger returns by allowing transactions through social media.